trekhleb/use-position/README.md

 - `speed: number | null` - velocity of the device in meters per second (i.e. `2.5`),
 - `timestamp: number` - timestamp when location was detected (i.e. `1561815013194`),
 - `accuracy: number` - location accuracy in meters (i.e. `24`),
+- `heading: number | null` - this value, specified in degrees, indicates how far off from heading due north the device is
 - `error: string` - error message or `null` (i.e. `User denied Geolocation`)